To find primary sources at Stony Brook, use STARS, the Library Catalog.

 You can include various words in your search that will help you locate primary source material.
 A good general word to include would be sources.

-For example, if you are looking for primary sources on the Philippines, you can do a KEYWORD ANYWHERE search in STARS for Philippines and sources.
+For example, if you are looking for primary sources on slavery, you can do a KEYWORD ANYWHERE search in STARS for salvery and sources.

 Also try these Library of Congress subject headings that are often used for primary sources: